Skip to content

 OverviewA data analyst focuses on collecting, processing, and performing statistical analyses on large datasets to extract insights and support decision-making.Data scientist combines statistical and machine learning techniques with their domain expertise to solve complex problems, build predictive models, and discover hidden insights in data.

-Education & TrainingA bachelor’s degree in a relevant field such as mathematics, statistics, economics, or computer science is typically required.
-Professional certification in data analysis tools such as SQL and Tableau is also desirable.A master’s degree in statistics, mathematics, computer science or a related field is commonly required.
+Educational Qualification RequirementsA bachelor’s degree in a relevant field such as mathematics, statistics, economics, or computer science is typically required to become a data analyst.
+Professional certification in data analysis tools such as SQL and Tableau is also desirable.A master’s degree in statistics, mathematics, computer science, or a related field is commonly required to become a data scientist.
 Professional certification in machine learning, big data, and statistics is highly valued.

 Key Tools & TechnologiesSQL, Excel, Tableau, PowerBI, Google Analytics, Python (optional), R (optional).SQL, Python, R, SAS, Spark, Hadoop, TensorFlow, PyTorch, Git, Tableau, PowerBI.